lmiller1990/design-pattenrns-for-vuejs/PROVIDE-INJECT.md

   })
 })
 ```
+\begin{center}
+Testing addUser in isolation - no component, no mounting.
+\end{center}

-The final test, the UI test, is now failing.
+The UI test is now failing.
 We need to implement a form that calls `addUser`:

 ```html
 <template>